csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Henrik.md

 Henrik is *actually* doing what we always *think* we're doing -- playing both sides, to his advantage.
 We could learn a lot from him tbh.

+[[Costi]] snooped around his room and found out the following:
+- He has a modest home in Arkhosia City, a nicer home Jalantar, and a new 70 acre country estate in the Vrolbekk that not many know about
+- He has some "offshore" bank accounts in [[Thalfar]] that he quietly funnels money to
+- He has a shockingly large family who seem to suffer from pretty serious poverty
+- He really, really, really hates Julien.
 ### Who Is He to Us?
 Knows [[Adrienne Spout|Adrienne]] through her work with [[Julian Slater-Runehorn|Julian]].
 Rude to her, who rightfully told us he sucked.
 But later, he seemed to actually have developed something of a soft spot for [[Adrienne Spout|Adrienne]].
 Mostly after her death.